Sekii07/Sekii07/README.md

 ## ⚡Goals and Objectives
 ## I am looking to develop new skills that will help me achieve my goal of becoming a data scientist
-## I want to further strenghten my python knowledge, along with SQL and begin learning R.
+## I want to further strengthen my python knowledge, along with SQL and begin learning R